-We will seek to maximise supply for meeting identified housing needs without encroaching into the Green Belt.
+Sevenoaks District Council seeks to maximise supply for meeting identified housing needs without encroaching into the Green Belt.
 This initial starting point has the potential to provide for about 5,000 new homes over 20 years and is advanced as the essential building blocks for new Local Plan strategy.
 A dual approach is then recommended for exploring how remaining housing need might be met.
-Firstly, development choices for housing are set out on page X. .
-Our preferred option is to only consider further potential for the sustainable development of 'brownfield' sites in the Green Belt (see glossary for definition being used) and the potential inclusion of larger scale examples of exceptional circumstances which offer convincing cases of substantial community benefit (such as infrastructure improvements) alongside well-developed place-making opportunity.
+Firstly options are identified for within Sevenoaks District and this is detailed later in this document.
+The District Council's preferred option is to only consider further potential for the sustainable development of 'brownfield' sites in the Green Belt (see glossary for definition being used) and the potential inclusion of larger scale examples of exceptional circumstances which offer convincing cases of substantial community benefit alongside well-developed place-making opportunity.
 Secondly discussions already taking place under the Duty to Co-operate will be continued and escalated.
-Clearly there will be a balance between how much can be achieved from options within the highly constrained Sevenoaks District and what might be achieved elsewhere in neighbouring authorities through the Duty to Cooperate.
+Clearly there will be a balance between how much can be achieved from options within Sevenoaks District and what might be achieved elsewhere through the Duty to Cooperate.

 Meeting development needs, particularly housing needs, within a constrained environment will be one defining factor in the ultimate strategy finally agreed for the District.
-Just as important is the need to place a high value on the varied and distinctive places and communities that make up Sevenoaks District.
+Just as importantly, in the view of the District Council, is the need to place a high value on the varied and distinctive places and communities that make up Sevenoaks District.
 With this in mind, the District has been divided into six 'place-making areas' each containing Parishes with similar characteristics and geography.
 These have been used in gaining local representative views as part of emerging work through consultation and workshop events.
 Grouping Parishes in this way will help allow for local differences in character to be reflected in policy as the Local Plan progresses.